LETTER TO HOUSEHOLDS

 Dear Parent or Guardian:

 Children need healthy meals to learn.
 West Fargo Public Schools offers healthy meals every school day.
-Breakfast costs $1.15 for grades 1-5 and $1.30 for grades 6-12; lunch costs $1.90 for grades 1-5 and $2.10 for grades 6-12.
-Cost of milk is $.35.
+Breakfast costs $1.30 for Grades K-5 and $1.50 for Grades 6-12.
+Lunch costs $2.25 for Grades K-5, $2.40 for Grades 6-8 and $2.50 for Grades 9-12.
 Your children may qualify for free meals or for reduced price meals.
-Reduced price is $.30 for breakfast and $.40 for lunch.
+Reduced price is no charge (30 cents paid by the state) for breakfast and $.40 for lunch.

 |Each Add’l Person

 - DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
 No. Complete the application to apply for free or reduced price meals.
 Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
-Return the completed application to: Peggy Rieniets, Nutrition Services, West Fargo Public Schools, 801 9th St., E., West Fargo, ND 58078.
+Return the completed application to :Junella Vein, Nutrition Services, West Fargo Public Schools, 801 9th St E., West Fargo, ND 58078

 - WHO CAN GET FREE MEALS?
 All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP) the Food Distribution Program on Indian Reservations (FDPIR) or the Temporary Assistance Program for Needy Families (TANF) can get free meals regardless of your income.
 Also, your children can get free or reduced price meals if your household income is within the limits on the Federal Income Chart.